Grand Prix of Cleveland

-The Grand Prix of Cleveland was an Indy car event in the CART series, held annually at Burke Lakefront Airport in Cleveland, Ohio, United States.
+The Grand Prix of Cleveland was an American open-wheel car racing event in the CART series, held annually at Burke Lakefront Airport in Cleveland, Ohio, United States.
 The race was most recently held in 2007.
-After the 2008 open wheel unification, the 2008 race was cancelled..
-An attempt to revive the event on a downtown circuit surfaced in 2025.
+After the 2008 open wheel unification, the 2008 race was cancelled.

 Normally a fully functioning airport year-round, Burke Lakefront Airport was shut down for the week leading up to the event each year, requiring careful maintenance of the runways in order to keep them safe for cars at high speeds.
 The race was very popular amongst fans, as the long, wide runways (much wider and longer than typical courses) allowed for side-by-side racing, fast speeds, and superb passing zones around the entire track.
 The layout and overall flatness of the circuit also allowed a view of nearly the entire course from the grandstands.
 The track was less popular with drivers, as the runways were much bumpier than normal asphalt courses.
 The first turn, in which the runway narrowed and the cars turned at an almost 135º angle at the end of the front straight, was seen as one of the toughest in the circuit.